Fernando9522/super-pato/Making-it-more-stealthy-(recognized-as-keyboard-&-mouse-only).md

 > If there is a problem with uploading process and there is no firm connection between 2 boards (e.g. using of tied cables instead of clips or solder) then most likely it's a connection problem.

-21. After uploading process is completed both all the leds should be emmiting steady light.
+21. After uploading process is completed all the leds should be emmiting steady light.

 ![image-light](https://i.imgur.com/zr3L9EK.jpg)